 Ireland will have a show jumping team at the 2020 Olympics

-Second place finish in Longines FEI Nations’ Cup final in Catalonia secures qualification
+Irish team win Longines FEI Nations’ Cup final in Catalonia to secure qualification

 Ireland’s last show jumping team to compete at an Olympics was at Athens in 2004.
 Photograph: Ryan Byrne/Inpho

-Ireland will have a show jumping team at the 2020 Olympics in Tokyo following a second place finish in the Longines FEI Nations’ Cup final in Barcelona on Sunday.
+Ireland will have a show jumping team at the 2020 Olympics in Tokyo after winning the Longines FEI Nations’ Cup final in Barcelona on Sunday.

-The Rodrigo Pessoa-managed team of Darragh Kenny (Balou du Reventon), Peter Moloney (Chianti’s Champion), Cian O’Connor (PSG Final) and Paul O’Shea (Skara Glen’s Machu Picchu) claimed the sole Olympic team place on offer when finishing on a score of one as Belgium, the recently crowned European champions, retained their title as Nations’ Cup champions on zero.
+The Rodrigo Pessoa-managed team of Darragh Kenny (Balou du Reventon), Peter Moloney (Chianti’s Champion), Cian O’Connor (PSG Final) and Paul O’Shea (Skara Glen’s Machu Picchu) claimed the sole Olympic team place on offer when finishing on a score of one as Belgium, the recently crowned European champions, finished second on four faults.

-France were third on eight faults while Italy and Colombia, who were also seeking Olympic qualification, finished fifth and eighth respectively.
+Belgium finished ahead of Sweden in third, Italy in fourth and France in fifth place while Germany, Switzerland and Colombia completed the eight-nation line-up.

 Ireland’s last show jumping team to compete at an Olympics was at Athens in 2004 and Sunday’s qualification means that, for the first time, Ireland will have equestrian teams at the 2020 Olympics in eventing, dressage and show jumping.